Victorian Turkish baths: Hotels

 During the latter part of the 19th century and the early part of the 20th, many hotel proprietors felt the need to add Turkish baths to their facilities in order to stay competitive.
 This affected hotels of all sizes including the large railway hotels such as the Midland in Manchester and the Adelphi in Liverpool, smaller independent ones such as the Windsor Hotel in London or the Cockburn in Edinburgh, those at the seaside such as the Granville in Ramsgate and the Metropole in Brighton, together with numerous ordinary small hotels in towns around the British Isles and abroad.

-All these Turkish baths varied in size, and in the number of rooms and facilities they comprised.
+The size of a hotel was not necessarily an indication of the size of its Turkish baths or of the facilities they comprised.
 Records of what was included in the smaller hotels are especially difficult to find.
-And the size of a hotel was not necessarily an indication of the size of its baths.

 The Midland Hotel, lavishly designed by Charles Trubshaw, for example, though 'replete with every convenience and luxury' was 'smaller than other similar places' in Manchester.

 The unusually named Romo Thermæ Baths at the Windsor Hotel, which advertised widely but briefly, only described some of its facilities when it re-opened following its 1888 refurbishment.
 Noted were three hot rooms at 270 °F, 180 °F, and 150 °F, with a cooling-room at 65 °F. There was a shampooer 'always in attendance', a 'swimming pool', and the constant availability of ordinary hot water baths.
 A separate advertorial refers to the cooling-room being decorated with ferns and rockwork, and 'strewn with Persian rugs'.
 This establishment was, in effect, little different from a standalone Turkish bath but housed in a hotel rather than a converted house or shop.